wunderlabsmx/wunderlabsmx/README.md

 - Hi, I’m @wunderlabsmx
-- I’m interested in PHP, Python, NodeJS, JS Frameworks, MySQL, PostgreSQL and other open source technologies...
+- I’m interested in PHP, Python, NodeJS, JS, MySQL, PostgreSQL, SQLite, Linux and other open source technologies...

 <!---
 wunderlabsmx/wunderlabsmx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.